Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 and the same should be added in the <metadata_provider> block.

 See the configuration details in the [provided template](https://lightstreamer.com/docs/ls-server/7.2.0/remote_adapter_robust_conf_template/adapters.xml).
-The sample Remote Server provided in the `Deployment_DotNet_Adapters` directory in `deploy.zip` is already predisposed for credential submission on both adapters.
+The sample Remote Server provided in the `Deployment_Java_Server` directory in `deploy.zip` is already predisposed for credential submission on both adapters.
 You can rerun the demo with the new configuration by launching the Java Remote Server with a command like this:
   `java -cp ".\example-StockList-adapter-java-remote-0.0.1-SNAPSHOT.jar;.\dependency\*" com.lightstreamer.example_StockList_adapter_java_remote.server.ServerMain -host localhost -user user1 -password pwd1 -metadata_rrport 6663 -data_rrport 6661 -data_notifport 6662`

 Authentication can (and should) be combined with TLS encryption.